Kingston Brass Faucets Review & Rating Updated: 08/05/22

 - Falali Bath Boutique Co., Ltd. (formerly Yi Long Copper Ware Co., Ltd.), sells its own brand of modestly upscale, water-saving faucets under the Ferrari and Falali brands in Asia.

-- Hsien Chang Metals Co., Ltd., makes escutcheons (base and wall plates), faucet handles, and many of Kingston Brass' ceramic and washerless faucet cartridges.
-The company also manufactures for
+- Hsien Chang Metals Co., Ltd. makes escutcheons (base and wall plates), faucet handles, and many of Kingston Brass' ceramic and washerless faucet cartridges.
+It also manufactures for

-- Taiwan Shin Jhin Lih Sanitation Co., Ltd. makes faucets for Waxman Consumer Products Group as well as for Kingston Brass.
+- Taiwan Shin Jhin Lih Sanitation Co., Ltd. also manufactures faucets for Waxman Consumer Products Group.

-- Yuh Chang Hardware Co., Ltd. that at one time supplied faucets to the now defunct
+- Yuh Chang Hardware Co., Ltd. at one time supplied faucets to the now defunct

-- Toya Valves & Metals Co., Ltd. located in central Taiwan also manufactures faucets for .
+- Toya Valves & Metals Co., Ltd. also manufactures faucets for

 China Manufacturers

 - Xiamen Weco Kitchen and Bath Industry Co., Ltd. .
-Weco currently manufactures faucets for
+Weco also manufactures faucets for Markimex, Inc. (selling

 All of these companies are manufacturers, meaning that they will design and manufacture faucets for other faucet companies.

-Most are after meeting the rather rigorous requirements established by the International Standards Organization for in-process quality controls.
+Most are after meeting the rigorous requirements of the International Standards Organization (ISO) for in-process quality control.

 ISO-9001 qualification has become a basic credential for companies wishing to manufacture for an international market.